 My children are ages 12, 9, 8, 6, and 4.
 They have seen different Marvel movies, mostly the Captain America movies, the Avengers, and Ant-Man.
 I would let my two oldest watch Doctor Strange, and even though my 8-year-old is a huge Captain America fan, she’s sensitive.
 Since I previewed it, I could cover her eyes during the parts I know would bother her.

 Like I mentioned earlier, I paid the extra dollars for Doctor Strange in 3D, and I did not regret it!
 I mean Finding Dory is cute in 3D, but Doctor Strange in 3D is art!
-It’s almost necessary.
 The visual effects are one of the very best things about this film.
 It’s almost Matrix-like.
 I was in awe, and it’s beautiful.
 Don’t underestimate the journey you’ll go on with Doctor Strange.

 I can’t think of a better actor for this role than Benedict Cumberbatch.
 He’s witty, funny, and just enough of a jerk to put you in the quandary of loving or hating him.
 I need humor in my Marvel films, and this one delivered.
 Tilda Swinton is just genius.
 Always is.
+Doctor Strange is mostly kid friendly, but it may be a little hard for younger children to follow.

 Put Marvel’s DOCTOR STRANGE in your ‘must-see in the theater’ column.
 It’s one of the coolest films of 2016 and is now playing in theaters!
 And as usual stay in your seat until after the credits for some more Marvel love.